DIDAVA/eAudio/README.md

 ```

 ## FadeIn / FadeOut
 Both fadein and fadeout are separated methods on the `eAudio` object.
 The fading time can be passed as an argument to the fader methods.
-If no argument is passed they will use their default value which is `3` seconds.
+If no argument is passed they will use their default value which is `3 seconds`.
 Please be informed that faders do not have callbacks and will not affect play and pause methods on audio object.
 ```javascript
 audio.fadein(); // 3 seconds by default
 audio.fadein(10); // 10 seconds
 audio.fadeout(); // 3 seconds by default
 audio.fadeout(10); // 10 seconds
 ```